timelessnesses/How-to-properly-FUCKING-make-a-basic-login-register-application/README.md

 Q: Why shouldn't I send separate message for `Invalid Password` or `User not found`
 A: So you wouldn't give hints to hackers who is bruteforcing random usernames and passwords.

+Q: Why shouldn't I reconnect database every time there's new request coming in?
+A: Your database will be filled with connections that could've been reused instead.